 - Origins Episode: Functions as one for Trypticon.

 - Posthumous Character: Skar, the Dynobot's medical officer.

 - Power Of Hate: Pentius encourages Megatron to accept this to survive on Junkion.
 He succeeds.

-- Pragmatic Villainy: Soundwave and Shockwave are angry that Scorponok does not invoke this, as they see his leadership wasting resources and troops.
+- Pragmatic Villainy: Soundwave and Shockwave are angry that Scorponok doesn't invoke this, as they see his leadership wasting resources and troops.

 - Psycho Serum / Super Serum: The naturally occurring Energon located in the Lost World zone of Cybertron.

 - Shrouded in Myth: Junkion.